christian-byrne/clementine/README.md

 <summary>Click to expand</summary>

+- [ ] when navbar items are removed, a triple dot expand takes their place, instead of just straight up removing routes
 - [ ] Site-wide search
   - [ ] search bar in navbar
   - [ ] search page